The Complete Guide to Churn Prevention & Mitigation

 For example, users who read your product reviews before purchasing may be more inclined to take a retention-boosting action than those who go into your product with less context.
 The reviews might show where your existing customers are experiencing the most value, or they might highlight a feature that isn’t positioned prominently in your product interface.

-As you figure out what matters most and implement the corresponding changes, you can use analytics to gauge whether customer retention improves or worsens over time.
+As you figure out what matters most and implement the corresponding changes, you can use analytics to gauge whether improves or worsens over time.
 Even if there’s a misstep or false conclusion, analytics can help you recognize that and adjust accordingly.

 Measuring customer loyalty